How to Build a Diversified Global Portfolio

 Using International ETFs to Build a Diversified Portfolio

-The average U.S. investor holds about 90% of their portfolio in domestic stocks, according to NBER, despite these stocks representing less than half of the world’s market value.
+In 1989, U.S. investors held about 93.8% of their portfolio in domestic stocks.
 In the past, the lack of international exchange-traded funds (“ETFs”) and mutual funds made global diversification difficult or impossible for the average investor, but these days, there’s no excuse for the so-called “home bias” common across so many stock portfolios.

 In this article, we’ll take a look at how the average investor can build a global portfolio using low-cost international ETFs, as well as some automated tools that will do it for them.